 HOW DO YOU FIND CITI?
 Use the "Log in via SSO" button with your KUMC user name and password at www.citiprogram.org For initial instructions, view our screen shot user guide for Setting up your Coursework or view our instructional video.

 WHAT COURSES DO YOU NEED TO PASS?
 All KUMC researchers should complete either the Biomedical Basic Course or the Social Behavioral Basic Course, depending on the type of research in which you typically engage.
 Advanced courses may be required if your research involves vulnerable populations.
-Investigators who conduct FDA-regulated research must complete the Biomedical Course.
-For investigators who previously completed Social/Behavioral training and are now involved in FDA-regulated research, an additional course "FDA Research for Social-Behavioral Investigators" will satisfy this requirement.
+Investigators who conduct biomedical research (research related to physical health) must complete the Biomedical Course.
+For investigators who previously completed Social/Behavioral training and are now involved in biomedical research, an additional course "FDA Research for Social-Behavioral Investigators" will satisfy this requirement.

 HOW MUCH TIME SHOULD YOU ALLOW?
 Completing either of the CITI Basic Courses could take up to 3 hours.
 You can complete it in stages if necessary.